 Our Sages taught that the Temple was destroyed because of “baseless hatred” among Jews.
 (Yoma 9b, B. Talmud)

 What is baseless hatred?
 Any hatred of our brothers and sisters!
-We need not agree with each other, but we must not hate.
+We don’t need to agree with each other, but we must not hate.

 Get the best of Accidental Talmudist in your inbox: sign up for our monthly newsletter.